Departments of Anthropology and Women’s and Gender Studies

 Schein is currently writing a book, Rewind to Home: Hmong Media and Gendered Diaspora, about the production and consumption of grass roots media in the Hmong diaspora.
-This study, primarily sited among Hmong refugee producers in the U.S., reflects what Schein calls “itinerant ethnography” of a widespread practice of media-making and circulation arguing that ongoing transnational Hmong/Miao relations are in part constituted and shaped through media.
-With Va-Megn Thoj, Schein has also produced several collaborative publications on Hmong Americans dealing with race, violence, masculinity and media.
+This study, primarily sited among Hmong refugee producers in the U.S., reflects what Schein calls "itinerant ethnography" of a widespread practice of media-making and circulation arguing that ongoing transnational Hmong/Miao relations are in part constituted and shaped through media.
+With Va-Megn Thoj and Bee Vang, Schein has also produced several collaborative publications and media projects on Hmong Americans dealing with race, violence, masculinity and media.
 This work has extended into racial justice activism and several critical projects and publications around the film Gran Torino and related mainstream portrayals of the Hmong.
 She is also co-founder of the scholarly network Critical Hmong Studies Collective.

 Ph.D., Anthropology, University of California, Berkeley, May, 1993

 M.A., Anthropology, University of California, Berkeley, May, 1984

 B.A., Independent (Interdisciplinary) Concentration and Religious Studies Concentration, Brown University, June, 1981, Magna Cum Laude